veeravee93/udacityproject4/README.md

 ### Setup and Configure Docker locally

-- I have used Cloud9 IDE hence docker availed by default
+- I have used Cloud9 IDE hence docker availed by default.

 - Install Hadolint to lint the dockerfile.

-Step 1:
+- Step 1.
 	wget -O /bin/hadolint https://github.com/hadolint/hadolint/releases/download/v1.16.3/hadolint-Linux-x86_64 && chmod +x /bin/hadolint

-- Only if above step given error then try below steps:
+- Only if above step given error then try below steps.

-Step 1:
+- Step 1.
 	sudo !!

-Step 2:
+- Step 2.
 	sudo chmod +x /bin/hadolint

 - Verify that the Docker Engine installation is successful by running the hello-world image.